IAmJonoBo/Prometheus/Next Steps.md

   interpreter auto-detection with explicit overrides.
 - [x] Stabilise offline packaging CI workspace resets so `actions/checkout` retains a usable git directory on air-gapped runners.
+- [ ] Regenerate offline wheelhouse artefacts for Python 3.13 and update the
+  manifest/requirements snapshot before the next QA run.
+- [ ] Package pip-audit (or approved offline scanner) and document execution flow for security gate parity.
 - [ ] Exercise the Temporal worker plan and dashboard exports against a live stack to validate connectivity and schema compatibility.